TimeTap23/kolekt/docs/setup/SUPABASE_SETUP.md

 1. Check the [Supabase documentation](https://supabase.com/docs)
 2. Review the [Supabase community](https://github.com/supabase/supabase/discussions)
-3. Check the ThreadStorm logs for detailed error messages
+3. Check the Kolekt logs for detailed error messages

 ---

-**🎉 Congratulations!** Your ThreadStorm application is now powered by Supabase and ready for production use!
+**🎉 Congratulations!** Your Kolekt application is now powered by Supabase and ready for production use!